 Music carries the night.

-From the first track of the welcome hour to the last atmospheric closer, the music is the spine of every evening.
-A six- to seven-hour arc — welcome, sundowner, magic hour, floor, closer.
+From the first track of the welcome hour to the last atmospheric closer, the music is the spine of every night.
+A six- to seven-hour arc — welcome, magic hour, floor, closer.

 The sound moves the night forward.
 Everything else follows.